 Perhaps not.
 R.R.
 Reno blames the weaknesses of mainline Protestant churches not on techniques such as historical criticism but a deeper pattern of modern and postmodern distancing from forces of change.
-"The very core of Christian life and practice is alienated from the Bible," he says, citing the life of his Episcopal Church USA as signal of an American Christianity where the plain sense of Scripture is simply no longer taken seriously as a norm for church discipline, family life, worship, or evangelism."
+"The very core of Christian life and practice is alienated from the Bible," he says, citing the life of his Episcopal Church USA as signal of an American Christianity where the plain sense of Scripture is simply no longer taken seriously as a norm for church discipline, family life, worship, or evangelism.

 The Scriptures have become the site of contest and conflict rather than the instrument of adjudication. ...
-In current debates Scripture is so deeply implicated in the perceived impediments to fuller life (patriarchy or homophobia or fear of difference or ethnocentrism - take your pick) that it is ruled out as the source of a possible solution. xxi
+In current debates Scripture is so deeply implicated in the perceived impediments to fuller life (patriarchy or homophobia or fear of difference or ethnocentrism - take your pick) that it is ruled out as the source of a possible solution.

-The situation is different among evangelicals, but less and less different.
+The situation is different among evangelicals than Episcopalians, but less and less different.
 Our debates shift from the content of Scripture to hermeneutics, history, or philosophy more and more quickly as we seek other and allegedly prior ground on which to justify our different interpretations of Scripture.
-Among us too the Bible is becoming a site of contest and conflict rather than our instrument of adjudication.
-This is not a function of the complexity of biblical hermeneutics; that complexity has been with us all along.
-It is a sign of another metaphor of Scripture we are reluctant to acknowledge: that of an adversary.
+Among us too the Bible has been a site of contest and conflict rather than our instrument of adjudication.
+(For instance, would you all like to chat about the Rapture?)
+These contests are not a function of the complexity of biblical hermeneutics; that complexity has been with us all along.
+They are a sign of another metaphor of Scripture we are reluctant to acknowledge: that of an adversary.